*IOP groups are now available in-person or virtually. (Read more of our COVID-19 response here).

 Intensive Outpatient Drug and Alcohol Treatment, also known as “IOP” is a level of substance abuse treatment where the client does not live in residence at the treatment center.
 Intensive outpatient groups typically meet at regular intervals (ie 3 hours per day on 3 days per week).
-Clients enrolled in intensive outpatient at our center see an individual therapist once per week and may see an addiction psychiatrist if needed.
+Clients enrolled in an intensive outpatient program also experience weekly individual therapy, bi-weekly family therapy and may see an addiction psychiatrist if needed.

 Finding a Schedule That Works for You